Grantham Scholar Harry Wright on how refugee resilience at Za’atari is inspiring a new way of growing plants – in old mattresses.

-I recently embarked on a humbling experience to the Za’atari refugee camp in Jordan, where I worked with a group of scientists from the University of Sheffield led by Professor Tony Ryan.
-Za’atari is the largest refugee camp in Jordan, hosting 80,000 Syrian refugees, many of whom were displaced from the Dara’a region in Syria.
+Za’atari is the largest refugee camp in Jordan, hosting 80,000 Syrian refugees.
+Many were displaced from the Dara’a region in Syria.

-Talking to residents as well as NGOs we started to decipher the complications residents were having growing their own plants.
-The main problem was that camp rules do not allow for residents to plant anything in the ground, as this signifies permanence.
+After talking to residents and NGOs we started to work out why residents weren’t growing their own plants.
+By far the biggest problem is that camp rules don’t let residents to plant anything in the ground, as this signifies permanence.

 So no growing in the ground.
 What about pots?